-Have you ever wanted to start an argument at a math teachers convention?
-Start by asking one simple question: “Should students be allowed to use calculators in math class?”
+Have you ever wanted to start a riot at a math teachers convention?
+Just ask one simple question: “Should students be allowed to use calculators in math class?”

 Most of us know all the ways calculators can be misused in math class.
 I’ve seen middle and high school students use calculators to answer questions like ‘7 x 0,’ or ‘4 + 1.’
 When students use calculators for these questions, even the most permissive educators bristle.